Emergency Dental Care

 Schedule an Emergency Dental Care Service Today!

 At Valley Park Dental Care, we understand that the luxury of time is often unavailable when an emergency happens and that the need for rapid response can be nerve-wracking.
-That is why we are here for both your regular and emergency dental needs.
+When a dental emergency happens, your health and comfort are our first priority.
+If you are experiencing serious oral pain, call Valley Park Dental Care directly at 636-529-1460.

-Our staff is ready during business hours to provide quick relief when a dental emergency happens.
+Our team will provide quick relief when a dental emergency happens.
 Reaching Valley Park Dental Care after the office has closed is also easy with our after-hours service!
 So, if you have a dental emergency, and need emergency dental care near Valley Park, MO, call Valley Park Dental Care at 636-529-1460.